timea-solid/SolidHelloWorlds/README.md

 4. OPTIONAL: Change the link to your KG in the appsDisplay.ttl [L20](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L20) and [L42](https://github.com/timea-solid/SolidHelloWorlds/blob/9bcb50f34c1e457427c0c72393f1ca4976005254/src/facetedSearchPage/appsDisplay.ttl#L42)
 5. Run with `npm run start` or `npx vite`.

+***NOTE*** Unfortunately solid-ui only works with absolute URLs reason why the development KG and forms are the ones deployed on my Pod.

 ## Improvements and ideas

 * There are problems with usage of GROUP_CONCAT which give XMLSchema#string in SPARQL queries.
 However the SPARQL queries and the thesaurus structure was changed to overcome this need.